Go Ad-Free

 Staying Away from Meat Makes a Difference:

 A. Thank you for sharing your experience with alpha-gal allergy.
-This potentially severe allergic reaction to eating mammalian meat (beef, lamb, pork, but not chicken or fish) is triggered by the bite of a lone star tick (Amblyomma americanum).
+This potentially severe allergic reaction to eating mammalian meat (beef, lamb, pork, or even rabbit but not chicken or fish) is triggered by the bite of a lone star tick (Amblyomma americanum).
 People’s reactions to this problem vary widely.
 Not everyone gets over it as you apparently have.

 It is prudent to avoid tick bites.
 Ticks can transmit a wide range of pathogens responsible for severe diseases.